iguanodon-ai/kubhist2/README.md

 1. `poetry run python main.py get-data`
 2. `poetry run python main.py process-data`

+If you have lots of CPU (and by extension disk space), you can use the `--n-cores NUMBER` here to specify how many threads you want and bypass the default (default is how many cores you have minus 4).

 ### Short description

 In a nutshell, this hugginface dataset version offers: